bradallenfisher/dmd-course-materials/topics/narrative.md

 4. Delivery Media

 ## Purpose
 Why are you telling this story?
 What does it mean to be a story teller from a designer's perspective?
-When considering these questions, consider the following impacts:

-- Meaning and message
-- Emotion and engagement

 > **Case study:** How can you tell a story to a human ten thousand years into the future with current language?
 This, as it turns out, is quite difficult.
 >